adamsilver/fdpb/06-Search.md

 Search is typically located in the header.
 This is because a user may want to search at any time.
 The problem is that the header is premium real estate.
 That is, there isn't much room available and it's highly sought after.

-We can't just keep adding features into the header as not only does this push  page content down, but it diminishes the value of the header.
+We can't just keep adding features into the header as not only does this push the main content furthe down the page, but it diminishes the value of the header.
 If everything is important, nothing is.
 And on mobile, there's even less room.

 Designers are often seduced by novel patterns that save space[^hamburgerdeepdesign].
-But generally speaking, hiding content behind a toggle, carousel, modal or what have you is a waste of time for both design and user.
+But generally speaking, hiding content behind a toggle, carousel, modal or what have you is a waste of time&mdash;both ours as designers, and for users.
+It's a waste of time for users because they don't appreciate having to reveal things all the time.

 In our case though, the size of the header is something we'll want to say as small as possible.
 In all likelinesss, we'll have to collapse the search behind some sort of toggle.